canopybmc/website/src/philosophy.md

 </p>

 <ul>
-<li>Daily upstream tracking ensures we don't drift from the community</li>
+<li>Weekly upstream tracking ensures we don't drift from the community</li>
 <li>Contributions flow back to OpenBMC from our testing and validation work</li>
 <li>Bug fixes and improvements are shared with the broader community</li>
 <li>We participate actively in OpenBMC governance and technical discussions</li>